-Whether you injured yourself and have a hard time being on your feet or you just don’t like to stand all day, there are plenty of jobs that don’t require standing.
+Whether you’re injured or simply struggle with being on your feet, there are plenty of jobs that don’t require standing.

-These jobs that keep you off your feet are perfect for anyone, regardless of your education, skill level, or interests.
+In fact, there are options for anyone, regardless of education, skill level, or interests.

-Just because you’re hard at work, that doesn’t mean you need to be standing.
-Take a look at these jobs where you can sit down – and take a load off!
+Take a look at these jobs where you can sit down, and take a load off!

-A manicurist is someone who cleans, shapes, polishes, and styles clients’ fingernails and toenails.
+A manicurist is someone who cleans, shapes, and styles clients’ fingernails and toenails.

-You’ll work in a spa or salon but unlike hairdressers, who spend most of their time on their feet, you can sit down the entire time.
+You’ll work in a spa or salon, and can sit down the entire time.